dexter2206/fastapi-celery/README.md

 1. Run `docker-compose build`
 2. Run `docker-compose up`

+Or combine both commands with `docker-compose --build up`

 ## Testing the API

 The `call_api.py` script shows basic interaction with API.
 To run it first install requirements: